Download This Bill in Microsoft Word format

 (a) is a resident of this State; and

-(ii) (b)(i) in school year 2025-2026, has a household income that does not exceed three hundred percent of the federal poverty guidelines; and
+(ii) in School Year 2025-2026, has a household income that does not exceed three hundred percent of the federal poverty guidelines; and

-(iii) in all subsequent years has a household income that does not exceed six hundred percent of the federal poverty guidelines.
+(iii) in School Year 2026-2027, and all subsequent years has a household income that does not exceed five hundred percent of the federal poverty guidelines.

-"Eligible student" does not include students participating in the Educational Credit for Exceptional Needs Children's Fund program, as provided in Section 12-6-3790.
+"Eligible student" does not include students participating in the Educational Credit for Exceptional Needs Children's Fund program, as provided in Section 12-6-3790 or a student who is not subject to the compulsory attendance requirements of Section 59-65-10.

-(a) tuition and fees for attendance at a non-profit of an education service provider;
+(a) tuition and fees for attendance at an education service provider or eligible school;

 (b) textbooks, curriculum, or other instructional materials including, but not limited to, any supplemental materials or associated online instruction required by either a curriculum or an education service provider;